AntonTegnelov/expanded_trade/stabilize_MVP_TODO.md

 ### 1. County ID References

-- [ ] Verify all county IDs in `common/trade_nodes/silk_road_nodes.txt`
+- [x] Verify all county IDs in `common/trade_nodes/silk_road_nodes.txt`
-  - [ ] Replace placeholder IDs (256, 257, 258, etc.) with actual county IDs from CK3
+  - [x] Replace placeholder IDs (256, 257, 258, etc.) with actual county IDs from CK3
-  - [ ] Confirm that all referenced counties exist in the base game
+  - [x] Confirm that all referenced counties exist in the base game
-  - \_Note: Some county IDs have been verified (Baghdad = 720, Aleppo = 768, etc.), but all need to be verified or altered to other existing provinces

 ### 2. Event Implementation